xinnks/turqw-newsletter/README.md

 turso db shell DATABASE_NAME
 ```

-Get the URL to the Turso database shown when opening the database using this command.
+Get the URL to the Turso database shown when opening the database using
+this command.

 ![Turso db shell command](https://res.cloudinary.com/djx5h4cjt/image/upload/v1678192236/chiselstrike-assets/Turso_edge_db_url_-_db_shell_command.jpg)

-We can obtain the Turso database URL by running the `turso db list` or `turso db show` commands.
+We can obtain the Turso database URL by running the `turso db list` or
+`turso db show` commands.

 ![Turso db list command](https://res.cloudinary.com/djx5h4cjt/image/upload/v1678192235/chiselstrike-assets/Turso_edge_db_url_-_db_list_command.jpg)

 Then, do the following:
 - Rename the `sample.env` file to `.env`.
-- Assign the database URL obtained in the previous step to the `VITE_DB_URL` environment variable.
+- Assign the database URL obtained in the previous step to the `VITE_DB_URL`
+environment variable.

 ## Project Structure

 This project is using Qwik with
 [QwikCity](https://qwik.builder.io/qwikcity/overview/).
-QwikCity is just a extra
+QwikCity is just an
-set of tools on top of Qwik to make it easier to build a full site, including
+extra set of tools on top of Qwik to make it easier to build a full site,
-directory-based routing, layouts, and more.
+including directory-based routing, layouts, and more.

 Inside your project, you'll see the following directory structure: